-I thought it was time to share another typically German recipe with you.
-“Falscher Hase” – which translates as “false hare” – is a special kind of meat loaf.
+If you’re looking for a way to use up those last leftover hard boiled Easter eggs, I have just the recipe for you!
+“Falscher Hase” – a typical German recipe which translates as “false hare” – is a special kind of meat loaf.
 It apparently takes its name from post-war times, when housewives cooking on rations wanted to make something special and wrapped whatever meat they had around eggs and formed a loaf resembling the shape of a hare or rabbit, which was a highly prized meat.

 - 1/2 teaspoon garlic powder

 - a good helping of cracked black pepper

 Pre-heat your oven to 200 C.

 Step 1: In a bowl, mash all the ingredients (except for the butter and hard boiled eggs) together until well mixed – I just use my hands for this.
 Then lay out some cellophane paper and with wet hands spread out the meat on top to a square of about 25 x 25 cm.

 Step 2: Peel the hard boiled eggs and arrange them down the middle of your square of meat, as shown above.

 Step 3: Fold the edges of the meat over to encase the eggs and mould the whole thing in to a loaf shape.